Details on credit achievements

 How to validate external courses and external training stays

-a course external to the LN Doctoral School and not listed on the LN website
+- a course not listed on the LN website

-For events with a fixed scientific program, please also send a certificate of attendance afterwards.
-To validate training stays, a letter from the host institution/ professor indicating the period of you stay and listing in detail your work duties and learning achievements is required.
+please send a detailed description of the host lab and on the gain of the training stay for your thesis project, which additional techniques/ comptences you will be achieving etc. to the LN coordinator BEFORE your training stay.
+For final credit attribution, a letter from the host institution/ professor is necessary indicating the period of you stay and your duties/ learning achievements is required.
 Please keep this issue in mind, sometimes a small "lab logbook" might help the host to remember what you did during your visit ....